PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 For the high latitudes it is opposite, but weak in this altitude range.
 There is anti-correlation also for all latitude bins around 60km altitude, but overal somewhat weaker.

-Could this be a detection, though faint, of the solar UV-energy deposition in the atmosphere at the cloud top levels?
+Could this be a detection of the solar UV-energy deposition in the atmosphere around the cloud top levels?
 It would corroborate with the radiative forcing studies by :ref:`Crisp (1986) <crisp1986>` and :ref:`Lee et al. (2015b) <Lee2015b>`.
 The cloud tops are lower in the high altitudes.
 An anti-correlation would mean that when UV-energy is absorbed (darker UV, more UV-absorber), it results in an increase in the atmospheric temperature: hence the temperature would not be one-to-one related to origin of the UV-absorber.

 A second, much more challenging hint, is that the trend of the correlation from 50 to 80km altitude: it seems to go from correlation to anti-correlation for the low and mid latitudes and the other way around for the high latitudes.
-Though it is a faint signal.
+Though it is very marginal.

+Going back to the anti-correlation in the 65-70km altitude range for the low and mid latitude bin (0˚, -40˚): the temperature change is on the order of 10K.
+Colin does a nice estimation based on the differences in global heating rates between models with a low and high UV-absorber as presented by :ref:`Crisp (1986) <crisp1986>`.
+This difference in on the order of 2-4 K/day.
+The global heating rate is about 1/4 ($/frac{\pi \times r^2}{4 \times \pi \times r^2}) the local heating rate at the sub-solar point.
+An atmospheric parcel at the equator (low latitude) travels from dawn to dusk, passing through the sub-solar point, in about 2 Earth days at these altitudes, being pushed by the zonal winds.
+The average insolation by the local solar zenith angle for parcels at the equator is therefore the ratio between the projected and the real path: $\frac{2 \times r}{\pi \times r} = \frac{2}{\pi} times the sub-solar heating rate.

+Hence the difference in total heating of a low and high UV-absorber parcel at the equator can be estimated to be on the order of
+$2-4 K/day \times 4 \times \frac{2}{\pi} \times 2 days \approx 10-20K.
+For each latitude this has to be multiplied by the cosine of the solar zenith angle, and averaged of latitudes up to 40˚ the difference in heating rate is somewhat less.
+The observed and predicted values are in the right ball park, which is encouraging.